Greatest Ricci lower bounds of projective horospherical manifolds of Picard number one: Spherical varieties and horospherical varieties

 Every discrete $\mathbb Q$-valued valuation $\nu$ of the function field $\mathbb C(G/H)$ induces a homomorphism $\hat{\rho}(\nu) \colon \mathcal M \to \mathbb Q$ defined by $\langle \hat{\rho}(\nu), \chi \rangle = \nu(f_{\chi})$.
 Hence, we get a map Luna and Vust \cite{LV83} showed that the restriction of $\hat{\rho}$ to the set of all $G$-invariant discrete valuations on $G/H$ is injective.
 Let $\mathcal V$ be the set of $G$-invariant discrete $\mathbb Q$-valued valuations on $G/H$.
-Since the map $\hat{\rho}$ is injective, we may consider $\mathcal V$ as a subset of $\mathcal N \otimes \mathbb Q$.
+Since the map $\hat{\rho}|_{\mathcal V}$ is injective, we may consider $\mathcal V$ as a subset of $\mathcal N \otimes \mathbb Q$.
 It is known that $\mathcal V$ is a full-dimensional (co)simplicial cone of $\mathcal N \otimes \mathbb Q$, which is called the \emph{valuation cone} of $G/H$.
 For a $G$-stable divisor $E$ in $X$, we simplify the notation $\hat{\rho}(\nu_E)$ as $\hat{\rho}(E)$ which is in $\mathcal V$.

 Since $B$ stabilizes the open $B$-orbit, the stabilizer $P$ of the open $B$-orbit under the $G$-action is a parabolic subgroup of $G$.
 Then, we have the algebraic Levi decomposition $P=L \ltimes P^u$, where $P^u$ is the unipotent radical of $P$ and $L$ is the Levi factor of $P$.
 Let $\Phi^+$ be the set of positive root of $G$, $\Phi_{L}$ be the set of roots of $L$ and $\Phi_{P^u}$ be the set of roots of the unipotent radical $P^u$.
 Let $\rho_G$ be the sum of all fundamental weights of the root system for $G$, $\rho_L$ be the sum of all fundamental weights of the root system for the Levi factor $L$ and let $\rho_P$ be the half of the sum of roots of $P$.
-We formulate the following lemma for later use in Section~\ref{Greatest Ricci lower bounds of smooth projective horospherical varieties of Picard number one}.
+Then we have